wkhere/stackless/Doc/library/os.path.rst

    links encountered in the path (if they are supported by the operating system).

-.. function:: relpath(path[, start])
+.. function:: relpath(path, start=None)

    Return a relative filepath to *path* either from the current directory or from an optional *start* point.

    *start* defaults to :attr:`os.curdir`.

-Availability:  Windows, Unix.
+   Availability: Unix, Windows.

 .. function:: samefile(path1, path2)

-   Return ``True`` if both pathname arguments refer to the same file or directory (as indicated by device number and i-node number).
-Raise an exception if a :func:`os.stat` call on either pathname fails.
-Availability: Unix.
+   Return ``True`` if both pathname arguments refer to the same file or directory.
+   On Unix, this is determined by the device number and i-node number and raises an exception if a :func:`os.stat` call on either pathname fails.

+   On Windows, two files are the same if they resolve to the same final path name using the Windows API call GetFinalPathNameByHandle.
+This function raises an exception if handles cannot be obtained to either file.

+   Availability: Unix, Windows.

+   .. versionchanged:: 3.2
+      Added Windows support.

 .. function:: sameopenfile(fp1, fp2)

    Return ``True`` if the file descriptors *fp1* and *fp2* refer to the same file.

-   Availability: Unix.
+   Availability: Unix, Windows.

+   .. versionchanged:: 3.2 Added Windows support.

 .. function:: samestat(stat1, stat2)